 When to Use a Metallic Bellows Expansion Joint?

 Sometimes a flexible metal hose is a better choice for an application than a bellow.
-This all depends on axial movement, vibration damping, exotic material requirements, space limitations, size requirements.
+The best option depends on axial movement, vibration damping, exotic material requirements, space limitations, size requirements.

-It helps to use STAMP when inquiring about an expansion joint.
+It helps to use STAMP when inquiring about a bellows expansion joint.
 Please provide the following:

 - Application (movements—axial, lateral, and angular)